PeppyP/project-euler-solutions/solutions.md

 ## Problem 19

 **Pierre Sejourne** - C++
-The first problem directly involving modular arithmetic, if CodeForces [$^{[1]}$](#[1]) has taught me anything, then it'll keep appearing ad nauseam.
+The first problem directly involving modular arithmetic, if CodeForces[<sup>[1]</sup>](#1) has taught me anything, then it'll keep appearing ad nauseam.
 The days of the week repeat every 7 days, so we can track the day of the week using modulo 7 arithmetic.
 We define: 0 = Sunday, 1 = Monday, ..., 6 = Saturday.
 Each month advances the weekday by (number of days in the month) % 7.
 This gives a modular recurrence.
 If the 1st of a month is Tuesday, and the month has 31 days, the next 1st will fall on (2 + 31) mod 7 = 5.
 We simulate this process over the given period, checking if a month begins on a Sunday, and count each case.
 To determine month lengths, we can just copy the giving rules and check for year divisibility for February.
 ```C++
 bool isLeapYear(int year) {